 If you're a developer, choose any programming language that supports .NET Framework to create your apps.
 Because .NET Framework provides language independence and interoperability, you interact with other .NET Framework apps and components regardless of the language with which they were developed.

 To develop .NET Framework apps or components, do the following:

 If it's not preinstalled on your operating system, install the version of .NET Framework that your app will target.
-The most recent production version is .NET Framework 4.8.
-It is preinstalled on Windows 10 May 2019 Update, and it's available for download on earlier versions of the Windows operating system.
+The current version is .NET Framework 4.8.
+It is preinstalled on Windows 10 May 2019 Update, Windows 10 November 2019 Update, Windows 10 May 2020 Update, and Windows 10 October 2020 Update, and it's available for download on earlier versions of the Windows operating system.
 For .NET Framework system requirements, see System Requirements.
 For information on installing other versions of .NET Framework, see Installation Guide.
 Additional .NET Framework packages are released out of band, which means that they're released on a rolling basis outside of any regular or scheduled release cycle.
 For information about these packages, see .NET Framework and Out-of-Band Releases.